Oppression or Democracy

 way to contain or change the regime.
 Nor is it the path to avoid

-Appeasement only emboldens the mullahs.
-The answer to fundamentalism
+only emboldens the mullahs.
+The answer to fundamentalism is democracy.

-As I said at the outset, we do not have to choose between appeasement
+I said at the outset, we do not have to choose between appeasement

 and surrender.
 The equation of "either a military invasion

 or appeasement" is an exercise in political deception.
 A third

 option is within reach.
-The Iranian people and their organized
+The Iranian people and their organized resistance

-Iran has an ancient civilization and a rich culture.
+has an ancient civilization and a rich culture.
 It is the cradle

 of Islamic civilization.
 It has been home to three major revolutions

 in the twentieth century.
 Iranians would never submit to the medieval

 regime ruling them.
 Government surveys show that ninety-four percent

 of Iranians want an end to this theocracy.
 Last week, thousands

 of students staged a demonstration against Khatami's presence at

 Tehran University on December 6, which marked the Students' Day.

 They were shouting, Khatami, you are the enemy of the people, enough

 of lies and where is freedom?
-Despite brutal
+Despite brutal crackdown, uprisings

-The persistence of protests in society reflects the Iranian people yearning
+persistence of protests in society reflects the Iranian people yearning

 for regime change.
 The presence of an organized resistance with

-120,000 martyrs and more than half-a-million prisoners in the
+120,000 martyrs and more than half-a-million prisoners in the past

 society's rejection of the regime.

 forming a pluralistic alternative, a widespread social network and

 a liberation army, the resistance has sufficient power and potential

 to bring about change in Iran.
 It has led the Iranian people's movement

-for democracy in the most difficult domestic and
+for democracy in the most difficult domestic and regional circumstances.

-Politically speaking, such barbaric repression reflects only the mullahs' fear
+speaking, such barbaric repression reflects only the mullahs' fear

 of being overthrown by the Iranian people and resistance.
 Why in

 all their international interactions, the mullahs demand the exertion

 of pressure on the resistance movement?
 Why during discussions on

-the nuclear issue and in return for binding
+the nuclear issue and in return for binding international commitments,

-The resistance movement has deeps roots in society.
+resistance movement has deeps roots in society.
 As the core of this

-resistance, the People's Mojahedin Organization of Iran (PMOI)
+resistance, the People's Mojahedin Organization of Iran (PMOI) has

 and Khomeini for 40 years.
 The PMOI's extensive network across Iran